jgolden36/jgolden36.github.io/_portfolio/portfolio-1.md

 ## Derivatives Empire

-This dramatic work follows a commodities trading firm, Derivatives Empire through three separate acts.
+This dramatic work follows a commodities trading firm, Derivatives Empire, through three separate acts.
 It starts with the founding of the company in the 1800s and the breakup of the founders.
-This is followed by The first act of this play takes place over several years in the late 19th century.
+This is followed by a look at the dynamics of the firm in the golden age of commodity firms in the mid-twentieth century.
+The play ends with an examination of the modern iteration of the firm in a financialized commodity market focused on power.
+The first act of this play takes place over several years in the late 19th century.
 The second act takes place in the late 1970s and early 1980s.
 The final act takes place in the early 2000s.
+Like the history of commodity markets, it evolves from a focus on agricultural to a look at metals and oil and finishes with a consideration of the modern heavily regulated electrical and energy market.

 [Derivatives Empire Script](/files/DerivativesEmpire.docx)